onevcat/Rainbow/README.md

 ## Motivation and Compatibility

 Thanks to the open source of Swift, developers now could write cross platform programs with the same language.
-And I believe the command line tool would be the next great platform for Swift.
-Colorful and well organized output helps us to understand what happens and it could be a necessary utility to create wonderful software.
+And I believe the command line software would be the next great platform for Swift.
+Colorful and well organized output always helps us to understand what happens.
+It is really a necessary utility to create wonderful software.

 `Rainbow` should work well in both OS X and Linux terminals.
-It will also check whether the output is a valid text terminal or not, to decide which to log.
-It could be useful when you want to log to a file instead to terminals.
+It is smart enough to check whether the output is connected to a valid text terminal or not, to decide the log should be modified or not.
+This could be useful when you want to send your log to a file instead to console.

 Although `Rainbow` is first designed for console output in terminals, you could use it in Xcode with [XcodeColors](https://github.com/robbiehanson/XcodeColors) plugin installed too.
-It will enable color output for better debugging experience.
+It will enable color output for better debugging experience in Xcode.

 ## Install